Has There Been An Affair?

 The Emotional Affair

 Some clients defend themselves by saying they never had sex with their liaison.
 “We are just friends.”
 The problem with extramarital friendships is that the time spent with the liaison leads to the revealing of personal details of the marriage and the deepening of compassion and empathy felt for one another.
-All of these things completely betrays your partner as the fidelity and loyalty expected to be given to the spouse is given to another.
+All of these things completely betray your partner.
+The fidelity and loyalty expected to be given to the spouse is given to another.

-The foundation of the marriage is trust and the whole marital house sits on the foundation.
+The foundation of the marriage is trust and the whole marital house sits on this foundation.
 When you have an affair, whether emotional or sexual, the foundation crumbles.
 The arguing, lying, and suspiciousness further poisons the relationship.
-The couple is stuck in the “attack and defend mode” and they are experiencing marital death.
-With the loss of fondness and admiration, the marital friendship crumbles.
+The couple is stuck in the “attack and defend mode.”
+Fondness and admiration become lost and the marital friendship crumbles.
+The partners turn away or against each other.
 How do you come back from this?
 Some couples do make a come-back, but they need help understanding the underlying reasons for the collapse of the relationship.